bossbabyjoobin/bossbabyjoobin/content/index.md

 Best viewed on desktop (or desktop site on mobile) Currently, native mobile view is _not supported_

-Translations may contain inaccuracies ^~^
+I’ll eventually add all the translations I’ve posted on Twitter when I have time Translations may contain inaccuracies ^~^

 ___